Valley Residential Services Staff

 |Nidia Ramirez began her employment with Valley Residential Services in August 2001, as an Administrative Assistant.
 In 2010 she was promoted to Finance Manager, where her duties include Payroll, Accounts Payable and Receivable, and personnel management.
 Nidia has a BA degree in Accounting, and that is a definite asset when handling her job responsibilities, as there are nearly 200 staff members employed by VRS!
 Nidia is very devoted to her two daughters and her extended family, and she enjoys traveling.
 Nidia feels that she is just one of the wonderful people that have been responsible for the success of Valley Residential Services.|

 Jeff married his lovely wife Amanda in 1994 and together they raised daughter Sydney and son Shaye to become functioning members of society.
-When not at work Jeff and Amanda spend as much time as possible at the Columbia River with their dogs, Bella the excitable Boston Terrier and Cooper the persnickety Dachshund.
+When not at work Jeff and Amanda spend as much time as possible at the Columbia River with their dogs, Bella the excitable Boston Terrier, and French Bullgod River.

 | Genesis Robles works as a Client Medical Manager at Valley Residential Services.
 Like many people on the administrative staff, Genesis began working in client houses as a Direct Support Professional before transitioning to On-call Manager and then Medical Manager.
 No day is ever the same at VRS and Genesis enjoys that there is something to learn with every new situation that pops up.|

 When not working Genesis enjoys working out, reading, meditating, relaxing with his dogs, and spending time with loved ones.